About Afton

 The Afton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Rock County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Afton, Wisconsin residents are available through the local police department and authorized providers in Rock County.
+Fingerprinting services for Afton, Wisconsin residents are available through local police (where present) and authorized providers in Rock County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Rock County Sheriff's Office for scheduling and fees.

 To register to vote in Afton, Wisconsin, residents can register online through the Wisconsin Elections Commission's website, by mail, or in person at the Rock County elections office.
 Wisconsin requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Wisconsin Elections Commission's voter lookup tool.
 For local municipal elections in Afton, contact the Rock County Clerk's office for schedules and ballot information.

 Property records for Afton, Wisconsin are maintained by the Rock Municipal Assessor's Office and the Rock County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Rock County, including parcels in Afton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Rock County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Wisconsin counties provide online property record searches through their county websites.
-For in-person requests, visit the Rock County offices at the county courthouse.
 The Rock County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Afton, Wisconsin residents are available through both county and state offices.
 The Wisconsin Department of Health Services, Vital Records, located in Madison, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Wisconsin.
 Orders can be placed online, by mail, or in person.
 Locally, the Rock County Clerk's office issues marriage licenses and maintains marriage records for Rock County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.